Morriswuu/PRJ4-2025-Ind-MorrisWu/README.md

 *Plans and executes a project in their track at Level 2 of the HBO-i framework regarding autonomy and complexity, in an agile way.*

 #### **Goal:**
-I aim to develop **data skills** through online courses, focusing on two main areas:
+I aim to develop **data skills** through online courses and Canon project, focusing on two main areas:
 ✅ **Analysis**
 ✅ **Implementation**